jakeleyhr/CRISPR-Guide-and-Primer-Design-Pipeline-for-C.-elegans/README.md

 This script extracts 100bp upstream and 100bp downstream of each insertion position, and carefully formats them such that bases on the distal side of the insertion site to the mature protein coding sequence are lower case, and mature protein coding bases are upper case.
 This formatting is necessary for identifying codon reading frames in the next processing step.

 ### Script 5: Inner Primer Design with PAM Disruption
 Using the local genomic region extracted in the previous step, this script designs Primer 2 and Primer 3 sequences.
 These are defined as the 30-35bp immediately upstream (Primer 2) and downstream (Primer 3) of the insertion site, using the gene's 5'>3' direction.
 Critically, silent mutations are introduced at this stage to prevent Cas9 from cutting the vector or the repaired allele.
 If the guide sequence spans the insertion site, such that fewer than 18 bases of the 23bp guide (protospacer plus PAM) are on one side of the insertion site, no mutations are needed, as these two sides of the guide will be split by the knock-in sequence.
 However, if the guide is only or primarily on the left or right side of the insertion site, then silent mutations need to be introduced into Primers 2 or 3, respectively.
 The script recognises the codon reading frame, and attempts to make a silent mutation that disrupts the PAM site.
 If successful, it introduces an additional 3 silent mutations to the 3' end of the guide sequence.
 If not, it introduces a total of 5 silent mutations to the 3' end of the guide sequence.
 All these numbers are adjustable.
 If the guide sequence is too far away from the insertion site for the 35bp length of the primer to reach it in order to introduce the silent mutations while maintaining 15 3' bases intact to ensure good binding, and additional primer, designated 2A or 3A is designed that overlaps with Primer 2 (2B) or 3 (3B) by 20bp.
+The introduction of silent mutations is not strictly coding-sequence aware, so even non-coding sequence e.g. 5' UTR upstream of the start codon in an N-temrinal insertion will be mutated as though they were coding.

 ### Script 6: Outer Primer Design
 This script designs Primers 1 and 4, which pair with Primers 2 and 3, respectively, to amplify the homology arms on either side of the insertion site.
 It works by extracting genomic sequences and searching for primers that would amplify homology arms of the target size (500-1000bp by default), which have similar annealing temperatures to Primer 2/3.
 It prefers primers with a 3' GC-clamp, and also performs a BLAT search to ensure that the primers are specific.
 If no suitable primers can be found, it progressively searches larger and larger regions up to 10kb.
 In our experience, the length of the homology arms makes little difference to knock-in efficiency, provided they are at least 500bp.
 Primers with off-targets are only accepted as a last resort, and preferentially those with distant off-targets that are less likely to interfere.